akto-api-security/tests-library/remediation/SSRF_ON_XML_UPLOAD_GCP_REDIRECT.md

 ### Step 3: Restrict SSRF by Restricting HTTP(S) Requests

 To mitigate the risk of SSRF, you can restrict HTTP(s) requests to trusted domains.
 This can be achieved by creating an allow-list of trusted domains and avoid any outbound requests to non-trusted sites.

-### Step 4: Patch and Update Regularly

-Maintain regular patching and updates of your software to benefit from the latest security updates.
-If you are using a managed service, ensure that it's updated regularly.

-### Step 5: Regularly Monitor and Audit your Applications

-Regular audit and continuous monitoring of your applications can help to detect and fix early any potential vulnerability.
-Best is to use any AI-based threat intelligence platform which can predict the threat beforehand.